anderscorr/china-free/README.md

 p2p,
-encrypted data stream to look like random bytes, file storage on innocuous-looking website, receiver can download this, and then decrypt the data back into their original form.
+encrypted data stream to look like random bytes, file storage on innocuous-looking website, receiver can download this, and then decrypt the data back into their original form, create a Plan B development/distribution process in case Github is disrupted or blocked.

 Technical Questions:
 What is the average page count (or number of words) in these books?